BobKuczewski/CardIAC/README.md

 all the way down until the 0 appears.
 Similarly slide the "HI ADDR" and "LO ADDR" sliders until "051" appears in the "INSTRUCTION REGISTER".
 Doing this is essentially the "fetch" portion of a normal computer instruction cycle.
-Before it can do anything, a computer needs to "fetch" its first instruction from memory.
+Before it can do anything, a computer needs to "fetch" its first instruction (and all subsequent instructions) from memory.

 ### "Running" the First Program - Execute portion of First Instruction